jroh01/WickedProblems/project3.md

 ![](Bor_hcf.png)

 The white points represent hospitals and the lightblue point represents a clinic.
-You can observe that there is actually only one hospital located in the biggest urbanized area of Bor, and there is only one hospital and one clinic located near Bor.
+You can observe that there is actually only one hospital located in the biggest urbanized area of Bor, and there are only one hospital and one clinic located near Bor.
 This is a huge problem since everyone in Bor would either have to go to the hospital located in the one urbanized area in Bor or travel to other towns to receive health care.

 I have combined the previous image with the image used in the first part of the project below.